Handle Disconnects

 4. Client Delivery

-Let's see how we can make sure that the server always receives the messages sent by the clients.
+Let's see how we can make sure that the server always receives those messages.

 A. Buffered events